 Reliable Test Case Generation with AI

-Join a practical 2 hours live online workshop that teaches you how to guide LLMs like ChatGPT to write smarter, more effective Ruby tests using proven design techniques.
+Join a practical 2 hours live online workshop that teaches you how to guide LLMs like Claude Code, Codex CLI, Gemini CLI, and others to write smarter, more effective Ruby tests using proven design techniques.

 Objectives